appsignal/appsignal-docs/source/application/backtrace-links.html.md

 ## Configure the repo url

 Owners of an Organisation can specify a Repo url on [the app settings page](https://appsignal.com/redirect-to/app?to=edit).
+This is especially usefull for Git hosting platforms that are not GitHub (e.g. GitLab/BitBucket) or private repositories.

 ![App settings repo URL form](/assets/images/screenshots/repo_url.png)